ffund/compe-design-project/lab4/parallel.md

 However, nothing will appear on the display (yet) because we haven't initialized it properly.
 We'll do that in the next section!

+\newpage

 ---

 **Lab report**: Change call to the `send_byte` function - send the first character of your net ID (in lowercase), instead of the capital `N`.
 Take a screenshot of your `piscope` display showing the byte.
+Annotate this display as follows:

+* Label each line: E, RS, DB7 (MSB), DB6, DB5, DB4 (LSB)
-Annotate this display - each time E is high, indicate the four-bit nibble that is sent (as e.g. `0100` and `1110`) and then across the two-nibble sequence, indicate the ASCII character.
-Also annotate the RS line - indicate whether it is HIGH or LOW while E is high, and whether this signifies a command or a data write.
+* Each time E is high, indicate the four-bit nibble that is sent (as e.g. `0100` and `1110`)
+* Also, across the two-nibble sequence, indicate the ASCII character
+* On the RS line - indicate whether it is HIGH or LOW while E is high, and whether this signifies a command or a data write.

 ---

+When watching a digital communication bus in `piscope`, it's up to you to identify what's happening on the bus!
+With the Analog Discovery 2, however, you can use the Logic Analyzer application and it will "decode" the bus for you.

+I'm not going to ask you to do that yourself this week, but please watch [this video](https://stream.nyu.edu/media/16x2+LCD+Display+Logic+Analyzer/1_r00rm6wr) which shows what it looks like and how it works.

+<div style="max-width:1280px"><div style="position:relative;padding-bottom:56.25%"><iframe id="kaltura_player" src="https://cdnapisec.kaltura.com/p/1674401/sp/167440100/embedIframeJs/uiconf_id/23435151/partner_id/1674401?iframeembed=true&playerId=kaltura_player&entry_id=1_r00rm6wr&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[LeadWithHLSOnFlash]=true&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=1_om5s0hgr" width="1280" height="720" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player" style="position:absolute;top:0;left:0;width:100%;height:100%"></iframe></div></div>